Pesticide linked to reproductive issues found in Cheerios, Quaker Oats and other oat-based foods

 Some studies have shown chlormequat can damage the reproductive system and disrupt fetal growth in animals, a cause for concern as to "whether it could also harm humans," EWG stated.

-However, its use has been allowed since 2018 on imported oats and other foods sold across the country, and the EPA is now proposing to let chlormequat be used on barley, oat, triticale and wheat grown in the U.S — a plan the EWG opposes.
+However, its use on imported oats and other foods sold across the country has been allowed since 2018, and the EPA is now proposing to let chlormequat be used on barley, oat, triticale and wheat grown in the U.S — a plan the EWG opposes.

 Organic fare is a safer bet, with just one of seven organic samples found to contain low levels of chlormequat, EWG said.